 Early childhood supports

-Examples of supports available for children prior to school age include:
+There are supports available for children prior to school age.

 Early Childhood Intervention Services